MELD Dev Docs

 HTTPS can protect your dapp against attackers who might try to eavesdrop or tamper the communication channel between your dapp and your users.
 HTTPS encrypts data transmitted between the web server and the user's browser, making it difficult for attackers to intercept or modify the data.

 To secure your dapp using HTTPS, obtain an SSL/TLS certificate from a trusted certificate authority (CA).
-For example, Let's Encrypt offers free SSL/TLS certificates.
+For example, offers free SSL/TLS certificates.

 Install the certificate it on your web server.
 If you're using a static website hosting service, it might have a default way to enable HTTPS on your dapp.